cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

  * Can we see how we construct meaning from it?
  * Does it make a difference when you measure data yourself and plot it on a graph through sewing?

-I explored this further with [MCQN.net](http://mcqn.com/) (engineer for the dustbox) and Gemma May Latham for [Co-Tidal](http://github.com/cheapjack/Co-Tidal) and we did generate many diverse and fascinating conversations with people from basic tide timetables and what the coast meant to them, and looking back placing these conversations alongside the tide tables that triggered them and the sewn artefacts
+I explored this further with [MCQN.net](http://mcqn.com/) (engineer for the dustbox) and Gemma May Latham for [Co-Tidal](http://github.com/cheapjack/Co-Tidal) and although we certainly didnt get to the bottom of how reliable our data was, we did generate many diverse and fascinating conversations with people from basic tide timetables and what the coast meant to them, and looking back publishing these conversations alongside the tide tables that triggered them and the sewn artefacts could be something worth while.

 ## Some outcomes